The process

 Discover

-I speak to users, stakeholders and subject matter experts to understand their goals, frustrations and needs.
-I also study behaviours—both online and off—and review any existing data, research or analytics to build a fuller picture.
+Speak to users, stakeholders and subject matter experts to understand their goals, needs and frustrations.
+Study interactional behaviours and review existing data to build a fuller picture.

 This isn’t about jumping to solutions.
 It’s about asking the right questions, staying curious, and letting the evidence lead.
 Discovery sets the foundation.
 Done well, it gives us the clarity and confidence to design what truly matters.